Coronavirus (COVID-19) Information

 Date Posted: Tuesday, May 19th, 2020

-Mayor Lifts the State of Emergency for the City of New Castle.
+July 1st – Mayor Lifts the State of Emergency for the City of New Castle, Battery park is open to the public.
 City Remains under State of Delaware State of Emergency Guidelines for Reopening.
 City Offices will Remain Closed to the Public, but City Services will continue.

-New Castle County is offering Community Testing; click for locations and dates.
+The State of Delaware is offering Community Testing; click for New Castle County locations and dates.

 UPDATE : 6/02/2020: